Mariam22-hub/Media-Platform/README.md

 video_player: To play video files.
 cached_network_image: For efficient image loading and caching.

+### Architecture
+I have utilized the MVVM architecture throughout this project

 ### Note:
 - It's recommended to download the apk on your devices as the functionality of picking media from the gallery doesnt work on emulators
 - The application uses the api using the hosted url